 Some parents find themselves in a quandary when it comes to sweets and other sugary foods.
 They are afraid their child has a sugar addiction.
-Parents see sugar cravings and worry sweet food and treats are playing too big a role in their child’s diet.
+Parents worry sweet food and treats are playing too big a role in their child’s diet.
 They fret that the exposure to sugar is getting out of hand (some of which they have little control over).

 Other families struggle to see the totality of eating sugar and excess sweet food in their children’s diets.